mininet/mininet/README.md

 We have provided several new examples which can also be imported to provide useful functionality, including:

-* A simple NAT script to attach Mininet networks to your LAN
+* Connecting Mininet hosts the internet (or a LAN) using NAT
-* An example of modeling control and data networks
+* Modeling control as well as data networks
-* An example of per-host custom directories using bind mounts
+* Creating per-host custom directories using bind mounts

 Note that these are experimental features which may "graduate" into mainline Mininet in the future, so they should not be